-Built upon the story of the encounter between Jesus and two disciples on the road to Emmaus in the gospel of Luke, education at WJU offers students the opportunity to seek meaning, explore truth, and find direction for their lives.
+An education at WJU offers students the opportunity to seek meaning, explore truth, and find direction for their lives.

 Community in Learning.
 The first century disciples returned to join their friends in Jerusalem, and together they reflected upon the meaning of Jesus' words to them.
 Together they moved out to change the world.
 Our curriculum includes intentional opportunities for students to join a community of seekers, who enjoy laughing, talking, studying, playing, thinking, and sharing.
 Students are invited to voice fears and doubts in an environment which values growth, as they study with men and women of God who model thoughtful, engaged lives.